 Point Cloud is a collection of dots, known as data points that are projected on a surface or area that is to be measured using a 3D laser scanner.
 These are then put together to form three-dimensional models or objects.
 A 3D BIM model is then created that replicates the existing condition of the building or structure.
 This is done using surface restoration plans and computer code tools for point cloud.

-Point Cloud to BIM conversion has its challenges and solutions
+Point Cloud to BIM conversion – Challenges and Solution

 A leading construction/surveying company in the UK working on restoration and refurbishment of heritage and old buildings used Point Cloud to BIM to share BIM models with clients.
 Their efficiencies were challenged due to skill gap which showed up as improper scanning of specific areas.